ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 ### Feature Requests

-The simplicity of the _Git Tag Annotation Action_ Action is by design.
+The simplicity of the project is by design.
 It is unlikely new features will be added, but you are free to create a [feature request].
 Please avoid implementing a new feature before submitting an issue for it first.
 Also, make sure the feature has not already been requested.

 ### Corrections